kieran-mackle/AutoTrader/docs/source/core/AutoTrader.md

 Note that if daily email summaries are desired, `email_manager.py` must be employed in a scheduled job to send the summary.
 This is to allow for flexibility in when the daily summaries will be sent.
 Setting the `notify` flag to `1` or greater will therefore write to a text file containing all orders placed since the last email summary.
-See more information [here](emailing).
+See more information [here](emailing-utils).

-(target_to_paragraph)=
+(autotrader-backtest-mode)=
 ### Backtest Mode
 AutoTrader will run in backtest mode is the attribute `backtest_mode` is `True`.
-This will occur any time the [backtest configuration](#backtest-configuration) method is used.
+This will occur any time the [backtest configuration](autotrader-backtest-config) method is used.
 Useful flags and notes for backtest mode are provided below.

 #### Verbosity
 The verbosity of the code is set by the `verbosity` attribute.
 In backtest mode, the values given to `verbosity` result in the